will-lp/latitude/README.md

 <sup>(The model classes - Customer, Person, City - used in the examples can be found [here](https://github.com/will-lp/latitude/tree/master/test/org/latitude/test/model))</sup>

-The resulting path can be type checked and customized for use within queries or places where field references are needed.
-An IDE can auto-complete, refactor, find usages and `@TypeChecked` can point mistakes.
+The resulting path can be type checked and customized for use within queries or where field references are needed.
+An IDE can auto-complete, refactor, find usages and `@TypeChecked` can point typos.

 ```groovy